 - Small folding table–If you take advantage of free campsites on BLM land, they don’t come with picnic tables so having a folding table that you can get out and place your camp stove on makes cooking a whole lot more comfortable.

-Everything else you might need you probably already have around your house like bedding (you don’t have to have sleeping bags) and necessary kitchen supplies.
+You probably already have everything else you might need around your house, like bedding (you don’t have to have sleeping bags) and necessary kitchen supplies.

 Your First Step For Making A Truck Canopy Camper: Clean And Measure Bed

 As I stated above, this picture tutorial does not contain measurements since they vary from manufacturer to manufacturer and model to model.